msqd/harp/docs/features/basics.rst

 lowering development and maintenance cost by offloading all usual needed features to the proxy (caching, auditing, alerting, retrying...).

+You can read more about the core HTTP proxy features in the :doc:`http-proxy` section of the documentation.

 By default, it respects HTTP cache headers and will speed up your API calls without further configuration.
 Of course, a lot of APIs are non-standard or bahve strangely, and one goal of HARP is to give you a toolkit for fixing those.